 TGba Editor: Change the paragraphs below of this subclause as follows (#CID 7030):

-The Embedded BSSID field is present in the calculation fields of a WUR Beacon frame and of a WUR Wake-up frame.
+The Embedded BSSID field is present in the calculation fields of a WUR Beacon frame and of a WUR (Short) Wake-up frame.
 The Embedded BSSID field is not present in the calculation fields of a WUR Discovery frame.
-Whether the Embedded BSSID field is present or not in the calculation fields of a WUR Vendor Specific frame is vendor specific.29.9.3 WUR AP operation
+Whether the Embedded BSSID field is present or not in the calculation fields of a WUR Vendor Specific frame is vendor specific.(#7030)

+29.9.3 WUR AP operation

 TGba Editor: Change the paragraphs below of this subclause as follows (#CID 7114):